Orivoir/css-parser/README.md

 ## installation

-Only local install is support.
+Can local or global install this package

 ```bash
 > npm install --save-dev react-native-style-parser